plafer/Tissue.jl/NOTES.md

         produce an error report that can be filed (well simply stack trace maybe).
 + Flow limiter: Have a `desired_rate` parameter, which we don't surpass.
-+ Flow limiter: if a `process()` ran way slower all of a sudden for a couple of shots, maybe send a message so that the generator rate is reevaluated.
++ Flow limiter: if a `process()` ran way slower all of a sudden for a couple of shots, maybe send a message so that the source rate is reevaluated.
-+ Flow limiter: generator calculator execution time should be subtracted from fps
++ Flow limiter: source calculator execution time should be subtracted from fps
 + Some nice error messages and reference number (e.g. E1032), similar to what Rust does
 + Debug mechanism for when your graph just hangs
     + Perhaps a trace of which `process()` gets called and what not so you can see right away which part is hanging.